Posted Sunday, January 31, 2023

 The intent of the eFile authorization is give WCG permission to file your tax returns on your behalf.
 They are technically your tax returns, and we are simply the facilitator in the filing process.
 You would like to think that completing Form 8879 above would be enough, right?
 Oh no… states have their own version that must printed, signed and uploaded too.

-Each state is different of course; California calls theirs Form 8879 but Colorado calls theirs Form DR 1778 or DR 8453.
+Each state is different of course; California calls theirs Form 8879, just like the IRS, but Colorado calls theirs Form DR 1778 or DR 8453.
 Most states use 8879 which is nice.
 Also, you might see Form 8453; this is used when a taxpayer PIN has not been entered into the electronic record but it serves the same purpose as Form 8879.

 Regardless, the state eFile authorization forms are also contained in the ubiquitous ActionRequired PDF.
 Have we mentioned how important this PDF is?